 I’ll bet nobody has ever talked to you about protecting your LLC from you.
 Most professionals only talk to you about protecting you from what happens in the LLC.
 You probably don’t want a single member LLC.
 In some states, you’ll lose the charging order protection if you have a single member LLC.

 I wrote an eBook on How to Double Your Asset Protection.
 It discusses the single member vs. multi-member LLC, and what you need to know to make sure you don’t get burnt and lose your charging order protection.
-It’s only $5.99.
 It will help you see the double asset protection you can get out of your LLC.

 Lowering Your Taxes with LLC’s